US investigates Tesla for steering wheels that can fall off – KION546

 Messages were left seeking comment from Tesla, which has disbanded its media relations department.

 In one complaint filed with NHTSA, an owner said he was driving with his family on Route 1 in Woodbridge, New Jersey, when the steering wheel suddenly came off on Jan.
-29, five days after the vehicle was purchased.
-The owner wrote that there were no cars behind him, and he was able to pull toward the road divider.
-There were no injuries.
+29. The owner wrote that there were no cars behind him, and he was able to pull toward the road divider.
+There were no injuries in the Tesla, which was purchased on Jan.
+24.

 The complaint has a link to a Twitter posting from the owner that included a video of the detached steering wheel and pictures of the white Tesla being towed.